pressmind/web-core-skeleton-basic/README.md

 composer install
 ```

-* move to the application\cli directory and run the install.php script
+* move to the application/cli directory and run the install.php script

 ```shell script
 cd web-core-skeleton-basic/application/cli